Sud-ana/tcl_scripting/README.md

 * **SHELL SCRIPT**: Write a top level shell function to invoke the utility in linux shell
 * **TCL SCRIPT**: A TCL encapsulated function .tcl file for achieving the file manipulation and formatting into the interchangeable and reusable format.

-The overall objective is to use the csv file defining the design files and the **Synopsys Design Constraint** file to create a new report file in sdc format.
-The secondary objective is to understand the industry standard specifications for the CLOCKS, INPUTS and OUTPUTS constraints while transforming them using TCL commands.
+The overall objective is to use the design details path information encapsulated into a csv ,  defining the design requirements of the existing RTL module , create the constraints file in sdc ( **Synopsys Design Constraint** ) format while synthesizing it using Yosys.
+The secondary objective is to understand the industry standard specifications for the CLOCKS, INPUTS and OUTPUTS constraints while transforming them using TCL commands and creating a QOR report for **Pre-Layout Timing Results** that can be used for benchmarking performance analysis .

 ## Sections
 - [x] Create the Linux command